aandiron/liquidlips/README.md

 	* https://medium.com/@a.andiron/your-liquid-lips-716b6c75a693
 * Or, compile from this source code using latex.
 	* (Or just read the markdown, available in source.)
-* Audio version (files for Audacity) in ./audio directory.

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.